 - Driving with a revoked license (when your license was taken due to an impaired driving offense)

-If you find yourself charged with a first offense DWI in NC and want to know if any of the above factors will impact your potential sentence, contact an attorney from Randall & Stump, PLLC right away.
-We will look at the facts surrounding your specific situation, and analyze whether any mitigating factors could minimize the consequences of your DWI.
+If you find yourself charged with a first offense DWI in Mecklenburg County and want to know if any of the above factors will impact your potential sentence, contact an attorney from Randall & Stump, PLLC right away.
+We will look at the facts surrounding your specific situation, and analyze whether any mitigating factors could minimize the consequences of your first DWI.

 Penalties for 1st Offense DUI in NC

-For a first offense DUI in North Carolina, you could face the following statutory penalties:
+For a first offense DUI in Charlotte, you could face the following statutory penalties:

 - Level Five – 24 hours to 60 days in jail, and fines reaching $200